dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 During the login process they will be executed in the order **auth**, **map**, **account** and **session**.
-The identity plugins are not used during login, but later on to map from UID+GID back to user (e.g ??).
+The identity plugins are not used during login, but later on to map from UID+GID back to user.
 Within these groups they are used in the order they are specified.